huijing/huijing.github.io/_posts/2015-06-15-team-drupal-development.md

     <pre><code class="language-bash">composer global require drush/drush:dev-master</code></pre>
     <p class="no-margin">To update Drush, run the following:</p>
     <pre><code class="language-bash">composer global update</code></pre>
+6. For MAMP users, you will need to add the following to your shell configuration file:
+    <pre><code class="language-bash">export PATH="/Applications/MAMP/Library/bin:/Applications/MAMP/bin/php/phpX.X.XX/bin:$PATH"</code></pre>
+    <p class="no-margin"> Modify the PHP version accordingly.
+This path is relevant for MAMP 3 users.
+If you're using a different version of MAMP, you will have to change the path depending on where PHP is installed.</p>

 <p class="no-margin"><strong>Instructions for Windows Users</strong></p>
 1. Install Composer by downloading the [installer](https://getcomposer.org/Composer-Setup.exe) and running it.